Best controller settings for Apex Legends Season 17

-Apex Legends Season 14 is well underway, and if you’re looking to gain an advantage over your opponents or keep up with players using mouse and keyboard, then this controller layout may give you a leg up on the enemy.
+Apex Legends Season 17 is finally underway, and if you’re looking to gain an advantage over your opponents or keep up with players using mouse and keyboard, then this controller layout may give you a leg up on the enemy.

-While mastering your Legend, perfecting your aim, and learning spots are all supremely important in the hunt for victories, movement is king in Apex Legends.
+While mastering your Legend, perfecting your aim, and learning spots are all supremely important in the hunt for victories, movement is king when playing Apex Legends with a controller.
 It can be the difference between winning a gunfight or heading back to the lobby disappointed.

 Apex Legends best controller settings